robert1564/Car-Listing-App/README.md

 # Car-Listing-App
 Web app for listing diferent type of cars or whatever the admin want.
+This project was made at request of one faculty professor for the future students to understand conecepts that I explained.

 The app was developed using: